Arc-Celt/pet-segmentation/README.md

-# Pet Segmentation
+# Pet Segmentation with UNet

-This project aims to segment pets from images using the **Oxford-IIIT Pet Dataset**.
-The dataset contains images of pets and their corresponding segmentation masks.
-The masks are binary images where the pet is white and the background is black.
+This project aims to accurately segment pets from images using the **Oxford-IIIT Pet Dataset**, leveraging the **UNet architecture** to achieve a Test Loss of 0.1025 and a Test Dice Score of 0.9536, demonstrating high accuracy and reliable segmentation performance.

+For detailed analysis and insights, please refer to the full **[Pet Segmentation Report](https://arc-celt.github.io/pet-segmentation/)**.

+---

 ## Dataset